TwoRavens/modelsof/README.md

 ## stats.json counts

+Some prefix commands are run in isolation (not as a prefix). they are counted as `len_prefix`.
+Those prefix commands that are used as a prefix to another command are counted as `len_prefix_as_prefix`.
+The latter do not show up in overall counts (`len`).

 The first item is a count of regression commands in all files.
 Given two commands:

     svy: reg ...